top of page

 NEW TO WRESTLING?

 We get it.
 Wrestling, like most combat sports, can seem daunting to anyone who's never stepped foot on a mat before.
 And that's why we started this club — to give complete beginners a comfortable, safe, and patient place to learn and participate in the world's oldest sport.
-This page has lots of useful information for first timers, so feel free to explore!
+This page has lots of useful information for first time wrestlers, so feel free to explore!

 What Do I Wear?

 You can also wear a wrestling singlet or compression gear.
-Shoes and other gear can be purchased through Amazon or most sports retailers like Dicks Sporting Goods.

 Will I Get Hurt?